seb86/MailPoet-WooCommerce-Add-on/readme.txt

 * Renamed main plugin file to match text domain.
 Must re-activate plugin manually.
 * Added two new filters that controls the display of confirmation and thank you notice once customer has subscribed.
 * Added two new action hooks for checkout field.
 See documentation.
+* Updated settings page to be compatible with WooCommerce fully again.
+* Updated settings JavaScript.
-* Tested with WooCommerce v3.
+* Tested with WooCommerce v3.2.5
-* Tested with WordPress v4.9.
+* Tested with WordPress v4.9

 = v3.0.2 - 10/11/2015 =
 * Added another check if logged in user is subscribed for function - on_process_order().
 This fixes an issue when a returning customer who is already subscribed places another order.